TypeCobolTeam/TypeCobol/Documentation/COMPILATION_STEPS.md

 To ensure consistency, the results are exposed as 'snapshots', each `IDocumentSnapshot` contains compilation results for a given step, is identified by a version number and is _consistent_.

 Line objects are intrinsicallly shared between snapshots because a single most-derived type is used to represent a line: each `CodeElementsLine` _is_ indeed a `CodeElementsLine` but also a `ProcessedTokensLine` and a `TokensLine`.
 To avoid altering a line that has already been captured in a snapshot, the parser checks whether a line _can still be updated_ by a given step.
 A line can be updated by a given step only if the updating step is further than the creating step of this line.
-If the line cannot be updated a new instance is created instead.
+If the line cannot be updated, a new instance is created instead.

 This logic is implemented by `CobolTextLine.CanStillBeUpdatedBy` and `CompilationDocument.PrepareDocumentLineForUpdate`.

 Note that lines are not necessarily created by the _Text Update_ step: during the incremental parsing steps, the reparse section may grow in both directions because of continuations, multiline compiler directives or multiline code elements and consequently lines may need to be updated/created during _Tokens Update_, _Tokens Preprocessing_ or _Code Element Update_ steps.
-While not being modified directly by an edit, the associated data to these lines is modified.
+While not being modified directly by an edit, these lines will have their data actually modified.

 ### Line classes hierarchy

+The line types are defined through a seraies of classes and interfaces.

 - `ITextLine`
   - `ICobolTextLine` implemented by `CobolTextLine`